mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 {% include image.html url="/images/2018-08-08-Capsule-Networks/unnormal_face.png" description="Figure 1: For a CNN, both images will be recognized as faces.
 Source: [6]" width="60%" %}

 If we look at the two faces above, the right one does not look normal and so we won't recognize it as a face right?
-The reason behind that is that we know that the positions of the parts is not correct (mouth and eye) and so it shouldn't be recognized as a face.
+The reason behind that is that we know that the positions of the parts is not correct (in particular the mouth and the eye) and so it shouldn't be recognized as a face.
 However, for a CNN, both images will be recognized as faces!
 Because of the pooling layer, the spatial relationship between parts of the image is lost and so the only thing that CNN cares about is that if the parts are found in the image.

 - Rotational Invariance

-Another problem in CNNs is that they doesn't capture the geometric interpretation of the objects they are detecting.
-If we have for example a rotated face in an image, then CNN will output that a face exists and not a rotated face specifically.
+Another problem in CNNs is that they don't capture the geometric interpretation of the objects they are detecting.
+If we have for example a rotated object in an image, then CNN will output that this object exists and not as a rotated object specifically.
 Again the reason behind that is because of the pooling layer.

 {% include image.html url="/images/2018-08-08-Capsule-Networks/rotate_face_fool.png" description="Figure 2: CNN fooled with rotation.
 Source: [5]" width="100%" %}

-As an example, the above image is expected to be recognized as a face but when it is rotated and fed to a CNN, the output is a "coal black color" which is totally opposite to what we expect.
+As an example, the image in Figure 2 is expected to be recognized as a face but when it is rotated and fed to a CNN, the output is a "coal black color" which is totally opposite to what we expect.

 ## Capsule Theory
 ----
 ### Definition of a Capsule
 After talking about the problems of CNN, let's discuss now what are capsules and how they work.
 Before getting started, keep in mind the main problems of CNN so that you can see how capsules may solve them.
 According to Hinton, Capsule networks do, in a certain sense, what is called inverse graphics.
-So, given an image as input, we want to find a way to get the instantiation parameters (pose, orientation, etc) of the objects in the image which might help us in the recognition task and give us more information about the object we are detecting.
+So, given an image as input, we want to find a way to get the instantiation parameters (pose, orientation, etc) of the objects in the image which might help us in the recognition task and give us more information about the objects we are detecting.
 Capsules are group of neurons/scalars represented by an **activity vector**.
 The activity vector encodes the instantation parameters of the object being detected by the capsule.
 The length of this activity vector represents the probability that the object being detected is present in the image.
 In other words, each state or dimension of the vector encodes a specific parameter such as rotation, orientation, thickness, lighting, etc.

 {% include image.html url="/images/2018-08-08-Capsule-Networks/capsule_rep.png" description="Figure 3: Capsule representation.
 Inspired from [4]" width="70%" %}